stoneboat/dpsgd-auditbench/README.md

 #### Generating audit observations

 To generate observations for auditing, run the notebook `infer_auditable_DP_model.ipynb`.
 This notebook computes losses and audit scores for all canaries across all checkpoints and saves them in the `logits` and `scores` directories.
 To visualize basic statistics of these observations, see the notebook `plot_auditable_DP_model.ipynb`.

+For the rebuttal auditing figures and numbers, use the notebooks listed in the **Auditing evaluation** section above rather than this observation-generation workflow.